-In an installation, energy consumption operating costs.
-That is why validation of efficiency, including calculation of energy losses, is an important step when choosing harmonic mitigation
+In an installation, energy consumption of drives is a major contributor to the operating costs.
+That is why validation of efficiency, including calculation of energy losses, is an important step when choosing harmonic mitigation equipment.

 Efficiency of 6-pulse drives normally differs by only 0.5% between different drives suppliers.
 However, efficiency differences of as much as 1-2% are not unusual in mitigation equipment from different suppliers.
-It's important to do the calculations before you make your
+It's important to do the calculations before you make your choice.

-Wastewater treatment plant

-- harmonic mitigation in practice
+Wastewater treatment plant - harmonic mitigation in practice